xenon-middleware/xenon-tutorial/README.md

 For information on how to run the examples, read [this](doc/running-the-examples.md).

-A tutorial PDF targeting inexperienced users is available [here](https://github.com/NLeSC/Xenon-examples/raw/master/doc/tutorial/xenon-tutorial.pdf).
+The tutorial is available [here](https://github.com/NLeSC/Xenon-examples/raw/master/doc/tutorial/xenon-tutorial.pdf).